 Adhere to the following best practices for tone and voice:

-- Maintain consistent voice: Do not use first person language on IEEE Web sites unless it will consistently be used throughout the site to refer to the same speaker and that speaker will be apparent to users.
+- Maintain consistent voice: Do not use first-person language on IEEE digital sites unless it will consistently be used throughout the site to refer to the same speaker and that speaker will be apparent to users.
 Use the second person (refer to the user as “you”) for instructional material where information is directed at the user.

-- Use plain language: Compared to print, the Web is a more informal and immediate medium.
+- Use plain language: Compared to print, the digital is a more informal and immediate medium.
 Be sure that all potential audiences understand the content.

 - Focus on the user needs: Avoid presenting the organizational view of IEEE or describing organizational units (OUs) or boards unless doing so is integral to the user's understanding of the surrounding content or is needed to solicit user involvement in the organization.

 - Avoid exaggerated claims or strong promotional language: Use factual, objective information in place of “marketese” to present information more objectively.